holochain/holochain-rust/doc/holochain_101/src/writing_development_kit.md

 The goal of the Development Kit is to expose a meaningful and easy to use version of the API functions, with meaningful arguments and return values.
 There is a bit of flexibility around how this is done, as coding languages differ.
 However, the internal process will be similar in nature.
 Here it is, generalized:
 1. declare, or use a passed, single page 64 KiB memory stack
-2. join whatever inputs are given into a single serializable struct
+2. join whatever inputs are given into a single serializable structure
 3. serialize the given data structure as an array of bytes
 4. determine byte array length
 5. ensure it is not oversized for the stack